 Invoice discounting is an alternative way of drawing money against your invoices.
 However, your business retains control over the administration of your sales ledger.

-This guide gives outlines how factoring and invoice discounting work, the advantages and disadvantages, different types of factoring and invoice discounting, and how to choose a factor or discounter.
+This guide outlines how factoring and invoice discounting work, the advantages and disadvantages, different types of factoring and invoice discounting, and how to choose a factor or discounter.